 Direct Deposit: Using direct deposit is free and the best way to add money to the card.
-You can have your pay check or government funded check automatically deposited to the account each pay day.
-This allows you to get access to your money immediately, and you avoid costly check cashing fees.
+You can have your paycheck or government-funded check automatically deposited into the account each payday.
+This allows you to get access to your money immediately, and you avoid costly check-cashing fees.
 You can also use this card to receive your income tax return.
 To sign up for direct deposit, you fill out the direct deposit form and give it to your employer or benefits provider.

-Transfers: You can transfer money to your READYdebit card from an existing bank account of from another READYdebit card.
+Transfers: You can transfer money to your READYdebit® card from an existing bank account or from another READYdebit® card.
 These are both free services.

 Score Tracker is free, but only for those who use direct deposit.
-If you don’t use direct deposit, there are other ways to get the same information for free, such as from Credit Karma or Credit Sesame.
+If you don’t use direct deposit, there are other ways to get the same information for free, such as from Credit Karma.

 How To Apply